The 13th BESLab Experimental Economics Summer School in Macroeconomics

 The summer school will be held from June 21 to 27, 2020 at Technische Universität Berlin, Germany.

 Due to the Covid-19 pandemic, we have cancelled the event.
-We hope to have the next Experimental Economics Summer School in Macroeconomics in 2021.
+We hope to organise the next Experimental Economics Summer School in Macroeconomics in 2021 in Berlin.

 The general idea of the summer school is the following: